Jaa2105/Desktop-UI/README.md

 Available commands within the shell:

--install → Creates sample HTML files.
+- install → Creates sample HTML files.

--uninstall → Deletes installed files.
+- uninstall → Deletes installed files.

--launch → Opens the FitOS desktop in your browser (default: Firefox).
+- launch → Opens the FitOS desktop in your browser (default: Firefox).

--fitness → Displays motivational ASCII art.
+- fitness → Displays motivational ASCII art.

--salud → Opens a wellness guide in text mode (requires lynx).
+- salud → Opens a wellness guide in text mode (requires lynx).

--time → Shows the current date and time.
+- time → Shows the current date and time.

--exit → Exit the shell.
+- exit → Exit the shell.

 ## ⚡ Requirements
--Linux or MacOS (easily adaptable to Windows WSL)
+- Linux or MacOS (easily adaptable to Windows WSL)

--Firefox browser (or modify the script for another browser)
+- Firefox browser (or modify the script for another browser)

--lynx installed for text-based navigation: sudo apt install lynx  # On Debian/Ubuntu
+- lynx installed for text-based navigation: sudo apt install lynx  # On Debian/Ubuntu
 ## 🎯 Project Goal
--This project is primarily educational and recreational:
+- This project is primarily educational and recreational:

--Practice Bash scripting.
+- Practice Bash scripting.

--Simulate lightweight desktop environments.
+- Simulate lightweight desktop environments.

--Have fun creating small motivational apps.
+- Have fun creating small motivational apps.

 ## 📜 License
 This project is licensed under the MIT license.